EyalShay/NC-News-BE/README.md

 ## Link to the API:

-The link to the hosted API can be found [here](https://eyal-ncnews.herokuapp.com/api).
+A link to the hosted API can be found [here](https://eyal-ncnews.herokuapp.com/api).

 ## Project Info:

-This is a mock News API and was as Back-End project during the Northcoders Bootcamp.
+This is a mock News API and was done as a Back-End project during the Northcoders Bootcamp.
 It serves as a Back-End API to the Front-End project that I did later on in the Bootcamp.
 The hosted Front-End project can be found [here](https://eyal-ncnews-project.netlify.app/) and the repo for it can be found [here](https://github.com/EyalShay/fe-news-project).

 ## Setup instruction: